 Student who has a medical leave and/or extenuating circumstance(s) (must be passing the current course).
-Proper documentation must be provided to the Program Chair.
+Proper documentation must be provided to the Department Chair.

-Students must re-enter the EMT program within one year to insure continuity of learning and mastery of required content.
-The EMT progressions committee will determine readmission of students not returning within one year on a case-by-case basis due to extenuating circumstances.
-The EMT Program reserves the right to require a reentering student to initiate program sequence beginning with the first semester and/or repeat selected program courses previously completed successfully.
+Students must re-enter an EMS program within one year to insure continuity of learning and mastery of required content.
+The EMS Department reserves the right to require a reentering student to initiate program sequence beginning with the first semester and/or repeat selected program courses previously completed successfully.
 The Department Chair will determine on a case-by-case basis the best course of study to facilitate student success.

-Notification Letter: EMT Department Chair will submit recommendation to Dean and Dean will provide memo that includes next steps.
+Notification Letter: EMS Department Chair will submit recommendation to Dean and Dean will provide memo that includes next steps.